 Despite it being among the most nutritional vegetables, everyone admits that it is not easiest to please a kid’s taste buds.
 For this reason, I find soups to be most subtle way to include vegetables in a meal without having to deal with whiners.

 The color specs of the green broccoli and orange carrots give this soup an artistic flair.
 It almost looks like confetti floating on a creamy liquid.
 The cheese adds that gooeyness that children enjoy playing with while slurping it.

 Different from regular soups, this one is hunky.
 To your preference, you may consider using a blender to make it smooth.
 Yet, the added texture gives you a chance to savor the vegetables.

 Less is more

 This recipe does not call for a whole lot of spices.
-The addition of turmeric adds a hint of earthiness and enhances the color to a rich golden shade.
+The addition of turmeric gives the soup a brighter color,especially if you are not using any colored cheese.
+Also, given turmeric’s antiinfalmmatory properties, it enhances the soup’s health benefits.

 Set that baguette aside!

 This soup is very filling.
 For the bread lovers out there, to whom I belong, keep your baguette aside.
 You may crunch some crackers with it, but I find bread is a bit too much, but that’s a personal preference.

 I like to accompany this soup with popovers.
 They are light and airy, so they do not make you feel stuffed.

 - A hand grater or food processor with grater attachment to grate the cheese